Ethanol fuel by country: Europe

 The consumption of bioethanol in Europe is largest in Sweden, France and Spain.
 Germany's bioethanol market vanished completely after the removal of federal tax incentives after 2015.
 Europe produces equivalent to 90% of its consumption (2006).
 Germany produced about 70% of its consumption, Spain 60% and Sweden 50% (2006).
-In Sweden there are 792 E85 filling stations and in France 131 E85 service stations with 550 more under construction.
+In 2007, in Sweden there were 792 E85 filling stations and in France 131 E85 service stations with 550 more under construction.

 Iceland

 On 17 September 2007 the first ethanol fuel pump was opened in Reykjavik, Iceland.
 This pump is the only one of its kind in Iceland.
 The fuel is imported by Brimborg, a Volvo dealer, as a pilot to see how ethanol fueled cars work in Iceland.

 Netherlands

 In the Netherlands regular petrol with no bio-additives is slowly being phased out, since EU-legislation has been passed that requires the fraction of nonmineral origin to become minimum 5.75% of the total fuel consumption volume in 2010.
 This can be realised by substitutions in diesel or in petrol of any biological source; or fuel sold in the form of pure biofuel.
 (2007) There are only a few gas stations where E85 is sold, which is an 85% ethanol, 15% petrol mix.